 Canada (Vancouver only):

 CANCELLATION and POSTPONEMENT POLICY

 USA: ‘Cancellation’ refers to the period up to the start date of the first course you are attending.
-Cancellations must be made in writing and in these cases, providing the student never attends, 100% of the tuition and accommodation fees will be refunded, less any actual housing costs incurred; in all cases, the courier fee, enrollment fee and any other service charges (e.g. airport transfer fee, medical insurance, campus fee, program supplement fee, etc.) are non-refundable up to a maximum charge of USD500 (USD250 in California).
+Cancellations should (but are not required to) be made in writing and in these cases, providing the student never attends, 100% of the tuition and accommodation fees will be refunded, less any actual housing costs incurred; in all cases, the courier fee, enrollment fee and any other service charges (e.g. airport transfer fee, medical insurance, campus fee, program supplement fee, etc) are non-refundable up to a maximum charge of USD500.
 Cancellations made prior to the course start date but after arrival in the US on a Kaplan-issued Form I-20, will result in forfeiture of tuition, and any associated accommodation fees, equal to the first 4 weeks for courses between 1-11 weeks and the first 6 weeks for courses 12 weeks or longer.

 New Zealand: Tuition (in accordance with the NZQA and Kaplan refund policy):